 You can let the cord from your lamp guts hang down the wall and it will look beautiful.

-Don’t forget to spray paint your ikea holder if you want to before everything is glued in place!
-You can also wipe down the pipe with acetone (wearing gloves) and spray it with a clear sealer to protect it.
-Run your cords through and attach the ikea holder, black steel, and wood together by screwing everything in place.
+If you want to spray paint your Ikea holder, don’t forget to do so before everything is glued in place!
+You can also wipe down the pipe of your industrial sconce with acetone (wearing gloves) and spray it with a clear sealer to protect it.
+Run your cords through and attach the Ikea holder, black steel, and wood together by screwing everything in place.

-This is a close-up of the switch we added (completely optional!) – e-mail me if you need more details on this!
+This is a close-up of the switch we added – this step is completely optional!
+If you need more details on this please just e-mail me directly at: [email protected].

-Now you mount your sconces on the wall and you’re done!
-What do you think?!
+Now you mount your industrial sconce on the wall and you’re done!

 I love the light it gives off at night!
 Such a fun pattern on the wall!